 Dominant White.
 The KIT gene is the site of several white spotting mutations, one of which is Dominant White or White.
 Dominant White patterns are variable ranging from minimal Sabino-like spotting to all-white phenotypes.
 Eye color of Dominant White horses is typically brown.
 Studies of inherited white phenotypes in different breeds have shown that these arise as independent mutations.
-More than 20 different KIT mutations associated with white patterns have been identified to date.
+More than 30 different KIT mutations associated with white patterns have been identified to date.
 Except for W20, most of the known Dominant White mutations arose recently and are restricted to specific lines within breeds.

 Genetic testing for the W5, W10 and W20 mutations-the most common Dominant White mutations affecting the Paint breed-is available.
 W5 is found in descendants of the Thoroughbred stallion Puchilingui.
 W10 is found in descendants of the Quarter Horse stallion GQ Santana.
 Because of the nature of the molecular change, it is thought that only horses that carry one copy of W5 or W10 are viable but this remains to be confirmed.
 W20 is a much older mutation that is found in many breeds and that has a subtle effect on the amount of white expressed.
 It appears to increase the expression of white in combination with other white pattern genes.
-Unlike W5 and W10, the homozygous condition (W20/ W20) is not lethal.
+Unlike W5 and W10, the homozygous condition (W20/W20) is not lethal.
+W22 is found in descendants of the stallion Airdrie Apache.
+W31 is found in descendants of the stallion Cookin Merada.
+W32 is found in various bloodlines.